 Ciel II.
 Ciel II, a Canadian DBS satellite, was launched in December 2008 and commenced commercial operation in February 2009.
-This satellite is accounted for as a capital lease and depreciated over the term of the satellite service agreement.
-We have leased 100% of the capacity on Ciel II for an initial 10 year term, which expires in January 2019.
+This satellite was previously accounted for as a finance lease and depreciated over the term of the satellite service agreement, however, as a result of an amendment, which was effective during the first quarter 2019, Ciel II is now accounted for as an operating lease.
+We lease 100% of the capacity on Ciel II.
+The initial 10-year term expired in January 2019 and as a result of an amendment, we renewed this lease through January 2021.